 For months I held onto that prescription, then in desperation would fill it and not take it.
 When I did try it I never stuck with it.
 I went for long walks, cut back on caffeine, and started taking vitamins.

 I went to counseling.
 I spilled every single thing that could be holding me back except for one.
 I have a diagnosable and treatable mental illness.
 I have been through my fair share of trauma and felt like it was my job to be okay as a kid.
 I wanted to protect everyone else except for me, for such a tiny kid I sure felt like I was big enough to fix everyone I loved so desperately.
 I often had physical symptoms that looked like a stomachache and tears easily shed if you looked at me the wrong way.
 Decades later after two miscarriages, two miracle babies, and a hysterectomy at thirty-one…something had to give.
-I had a few choices, hormone therapy and lumps in my breasts and all the scary-unfortunate things that come with those lumpy breasts.
+I had a few choices.
 I prayed hard and had lots of prayers reaching heaven on my behalf, and if nothing else worked, maybe…maybe as a last resort I would try prescription meds.
 Try everything else first.

 Shreds of memories swirled around me each time I sat in a counselor’s office while used Kleenexes littered my lap.
 Some call it seasonal depression.
 Some call it going through hell and back a few times.
 Either way, it’s brutal.
 Spring and summer would be blissful and energetic.
 Fall would be vibrant and beautiful, but when the air became colder, so did my heart.
 I had a love-hate relationship with fall because I knew it meant brittle and bare branches and a numb heart would follow.
 You may think of cute boots and long for the smell of pumpkin-spice-everything in the air, but all I smelled was my fear.